ThomasQuinnKelly/bip-archetype-service/README.md

 # Getting Started With Your New Service Application

 The [reference application](https://github.com/department-of-veterans-affairs/bip-reference-person) is a real functioning app  with concrete implementations of recommended code patterns.
 It provides examples for the fundamental capabilities that must exist in any BIP service application.
+Use this application as a guide for patterns and potential solutions.